a-paxton/professional-website-design/README.md

-# Creating a website on GitHub Pages
+# Creating an academic website

 Presented as part of UConn's SIGSFLAGS Spring 2021 seminar series.